Renault Twingo: Third generation (2014)

 The third generation Renault Twingo debuted in March 2014 at the Geneva Motor Show in a five-door, rear mid-engine, rear-wheel-drive layout.
 It was co-developed with Daimler's third generation Smart Fortwo and second generation Smart Forfour.
-The third generation Twingo and second generation Forfour are manufactured at the same factory in Novo Mesto, Slovenia.

-The third-generation Twingo entered into production in May 2014 at Novo Mesto and was launched into the European market in September.
+The third-generation Twingo and the ForFour entered into production in May 2014 at in Novo Mesto, Slovenia, and were launched on the European market in September.
+Production ended in June 2024.

 Design and development

 In March 2010, Renault and Daimler, as part of their existing partnership, announced "Project Edison", a collaboration aimed at conceiving a shared platform for small city cars to be used by both companies.
 The Edison platform was designed from the start for mounting either an internal combustion engine or an electric motor as the main power source.

 The first cars using the platform were the third-generation Twingo and the second-generation Smart Forfour.
 Renault and Daimler AG invested equally during the research and development phase, with Renault subsequently specializing in the engines and Daimler in transmissions.

 Both companies tried to ensure a distinctive design.
 Renault designers took inspiration from the Renault 5 and the first generation Twingo.
+This can be seen by the "smile" at the front which was a design feature of the Twingo I. The engine was moved to the rear to allow them to expand the passenger cabin forwards, and allowed the car to have a 45° steering angle which means it was capable of making tight turns in a city environment.
 The car was originally launched with four colour options, as with the original Twingo.

 In January 2019, an updated Twingo was introduced with a new front fascia, cosmetic changes inside and out, and a new base 1.0 L engine; at the same time, declining sales in the UK (just 877 were sold in 2018) led Renault UK to discontinue marketing the right-hand drive model.

 Technical details

-The Twingo III is about 10 mm shorter than the Twingo II.
-The rear-engine layout improves the manoeuvrability and the cabin space, but reduced the boot capacity.
-The suspension is composed by MacPherson struts on the front axle and a De Dion tube on the rear.
-The car uses a five-door architecture, which differs it from its three-door predecessors.
+The Twingo III was about 10 mm shorter than the Twingo II.
+The rear-engine layout improved the manoeuvrability and the cabin space, but reduced the boot capacity.
+The suspension was composed of MacPherson struts on the front axle and a De Dion tube on the rear.
+The car used a five-door architecture, which differed from its three-door predecessors.

-Brakes are ventilated disks on the front and drums on the rear, except in the base model (SCe 70), which uses drum brakes all round.
-The bonnet features a special opening mechanism and allows only partial opening to give access to the windscreen washer fluid, brake fluid and coolant reservoirs, and to the battery.
+Brakes were ventilated disks on the front and drums on the rear, except in the base model (SCe 70), which used drum brakes all round.
+The bonnet featured a special opening mechanism and allowed only partial opening to give access to the windscreen washer fluid, brake fluid and coolant reservoirs, and to the battery.